-If you have many entry blanks to enter or cannot find someone locally, many commercial companies can handle this for you.
+Many commercial companies can handle this for you if you have many entry blanks to enter or cannot find someone locally.

 After you have completed the database, you can contact your leads.
 If you are dealing with a large purchase or have salespeople that follow up on leads (such as a car dealer), you may want to contact them by telephone.
 Another form of communication is email.
-Before you email your list, you should be careful to follow some strict guidelines.
-Recent laws now make it somewhat difficult to send out bulk emails.
+Before you email your list, you should follow some strict guidelines.
+Recent laws now make it somewhat challenging to send out bulk emails.
 I’ll follow up with a post on this matter.

 An elementary and incredibly effective form of communication is direct mail.
 With a letter or postcard, you can easily merge database information to labels or letters with just about any popular word processing program.
 Find more information on Direct Mail.